v-royavinash/MIFT-EOC/Wiki/DeploymentGuide.md

 ## 1. Register Azure AD application

 You need to first create a new Azure AD Application to secure API permissions.
 Registering your application establishes a trust relationship between your app and the Microsoft identity platform.

-1. Log in to the Azure Portal using SharePoint Tenant account, and go to the [App registrations](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) blade.
+1. Log in to the Azure Portal using SharePoint Tenant account where you want the app to be installed, and go to the [App registrations](https://portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) blade.

 1. Click **New registration** to create an Azure AD application.
     - **Name**: Name of your Teams App.